Get Tech Tips

 So what about 4-20ma?

-When industry started to change over from mechanical to electrical they created a protocol (set of rules) that controls could use that would still function in a similar way to the old pneumatic controls.
-They decided that the range would be 4ma (milliamps) as the bottom reference of any sensor and 20ma would be the top reference.
-If you were setting up a sensor to indicate the fluid level in a tank you would set the bottom output to 4ma (meaning empty) and the top output to 20ma (meaning full).
+When the industry started to change from mechanical to electrical, they created a protocol (set of rules) that controls could use that would still function similarly to the old pneumatic controls.
+They decided that the range would be 4ma (milliamps) as the bottom reference of any sensor, and 20ma would be the top reference.
+If you were setting up a sensor to indicate the fluid level in a tank, you would set the bottom output to 4ma (meaning empty) and the top output to 20ma (meaning full).

-In the case of a pressure transducer, you set the top range to the max rating of the sensor to 20ma and the bottom pressure reading to 4ma… you get the point.
+In the case of a pressure transducer, you set the top range to the max rating of the sensor to 20ma and the bottom pressure reading to 4ma—you get the point.

 Testing 4-20ma Circuits

 There are two different ways to measure milliamps.
 One is to use a special milliamp clamp called a “process clamp meter” that allows reading the amperage without disconnecting wires.
-These meters are expensive and it is unlikely that a typical HVAC/R tech will have one.
+These meters are expensive, and it is unlikely that a typical HVAC/R tech will have one.